harpomaxx/deepDGAgen/README.md

 A char-level convolutional neural network for domains generation.
 Given an initial domain, the network will predict the next most likely character.
 A plumber dockerized service is available [here](https://github.com/harpomaxx/deepDGAgen/tree/master/code/R/plumber/dgagen).

-**Operation:** the botmaster and the botnet should have the list of initial domains and establish a mechanism for synchronyzing the seed to start generating from the same initial set of sequences.
+**Operation:** the botmaster and the botnet should have the list of initial domains.
+In other words the seed to start generating domains must be chosen from a list of domains included in the service.
+Then we need to establish a mechanism for synchronyzing the seed to start generating from the same initial set of sequences.
 Or find a way to generate a particular domain name to start generating from.

 **Benefits:**